drawpile/listserver/doc/api.md

 * `?nsfm=true` show also sessions tagged "Not Suitable For Minors"

 If public listings are disabled on this server, this endpoint returns HTTP 403 Forbidden, or 404 Not Found.

-### Joining information

-`GET /join/:roomcode`

-Returns (200 OK):
-    {
-        "host": "host address",
-        "port": "host port",
-        "id": "session ID",
-    }

-Fetch information needed to join a session using the room code.
-For private listings, this is the only way to get the server address.

-A 404 Not Found error is returned if the given code is not found on the server.

-A 403 Forbidden error is returned if private listings are disabled on this server.

 ### Session announcement